 Program integrity means that LIHEAP funds are efficiently expended in compliance with program expectations, and in a fiscally responsible manner.
 In other words, program integrity assures that LIHEAP dollars are spent as they are intended.

 In addition to addressing improper payments, waste, fraud, and abuse—LIHEAP program integrity efforts are intended to assure efficient, quality services to low-income households.
 Program Integrity impacts all aspects of LIHEAP.
 This includes policy development, program design, data systems, client intakes, payment processes, monitoring, and evaluation.
-LIHEAP program integrity improvements are incremental, and grantees are encouraged to regularly pinpoint areas for potential improvement
+LIHEAP program integrity improvements are incremental, and grant recipients are encouraged to regularly pinpoint areas for potential improvement

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.